PashavanBijlert/MuSkeMo/README.md

 Build and visualize musculoskeletal models in Blender.

+To download: Press the "Code" button on the repository page, and click "Download ZIP".

+To install: In Blender, go to Edit > preferences > Add-ons and then click "Install...".

 This README is currently very short and incomplete, more details will be added in due course.
 A video tutorial will be uploaded that demonstrates the functionality of the plugin.

 **Inertial properties panel**